Garden Center is open! Plants arriving weekly — come see what's new.

 Where can I get local gardening support?

-Visit or contact the UT Cumberland County Extension Master Gardeners at 1398 Livingston Rd, Crossville.
-They host the Spring Garden Show, offer soil testing, tours at UT Gardens Crossville, and free help desks during events.
+For additional resources, the UT Cumberland County Extension Master Gardeners at 1398 Livingston Rd offer soil testing, a Spring Garden Show, and free help desks during events.